 We need to be careful about working with a variable having a Null value.
 In an expression,if one variable holds Null,the expression can not be evaluated.
 Instead, the VBScript engine will throw an error message as “Invalid use of Null”

 Dim a,b,c a=Null b=5 c=a+b Msgbox c Msgbox TypeName(c) //output Null

 This is a very popular error code when UFT/QTP tries to read from the Database and tries to do some operation.
 The better way to work with it is to check using IsNull() and then assign some value based on TypeName() function.

 Trim() function will also return Null if operated on a Null variant.

-Object references store in a variable of the object data type are known as late bound.
-It means that object interface can not be resolve until runtime.
+Object references store in a variable of the object data type is known as late-bound.
+It means that the object interface can not be resolve until runtime.
 Variables and routine parameters can be declared as a specific object type.
 But they are known as early bound.
 It means that the interface of the object was known at compile time.

 A late bound variant object variable can be passed to a VBScript procedure that uses an early bound parameter.

 Dim objFSO Dim bolFilePresent Set objFSO=WSScript.CreateObject("Scripting.FileSystemObject") bolFilePresent=objFSO.FileExists("Path of the file") msgbox bolFilePresent set objFSO=Nothing

 Object variables need to be destroyed when we are done with the use of those variables.
 Nothing is the same as Null.
 It instructs the VBScript engine that the usage of the variable is over and it is ready to be garbage collected.

 The VBScript engine destroys the object and reclaims its memory for another usage.
 This approach is safe during framework development where we need lots of objects to be created.
 It also helps us to reduce the “fatal memory error” issue.